SQL DBA Developer

 - Technical mentors accelerate your progress

-- Personal career coach and services help you cross the finish line
+- Personal career coach and services ignite your afterburners to success

 Stay Sharp While Staying Safe

-- Financial support is available to put you on the road to success
+- Financial assistance is available to fuel your rocket to success

-- Learn new, high-paying job skills from home at your own pace
+- Train for an exciting career journey from home at your own pace

 and get 6 months special financing.